VariantSync/trace-boosting-eval/README.md

 The project comprises the source code running the empirical evaluation of our **boosted comparison-based feature tracing** algorithm, which is implemented as a library in a separate open-source [GitHub repository](https://github.com/VariantSync/trace-boosting).

-Our algorithm is designed to enhance the accuracy of retroactive feature tracing with proactively collected feature traces.
+Our algorithm is designed to enhance the accuracy of retroactive heuristic feature tracing with proactively collected feature traces.
-It is particularly useful for projects with multiple product variants, where it can improve the accuracy and efficiency of the tracing process.
+Particularly, the algorithm can be used for projects with multiple product variants.
+There, it can improve the accuracy and efficiency of the tracing process by exploiting reliable manual knowledge.

 ## Obtaining this Artifact